-The North Course at Kau Sai Chau is one of the best public golf courses to play in the region outside Australia and New Zealand.
-One of three 18 holes that comprise this excellent golf course, with surprising views of Hong Kong.
-This is a walking course and due to some testing undulations it is a good test physically as well as a golfing test.
-Percentage golf is the key on this Gary Player designed course.
-The best view is from the 24th green that sits on a finger peninsula with a drop off on three sides.
+The North Course at Kau Sai Chau is one of the best public golf courses to play in southeast Asia.
+It’s one of three 18-hole courses that make up this excellent golf resort which has great views across Hong Kong.
+This is a walking course and, due to some testing undulations, it’s a physical as well as a golfing challenge.
+Percentage golf is the key on this Gary Player designed course, and the standout hole is the par-3 14th where the hillside green is reached through beaches and mangrove trees.

 Ranks #3 in Hong Kong on All Square

 Approximately 40 minutes away from the city center.

 The original 18-hole course at Discovery Bay Golf Club was laid out across this mountainous site by Robert Trent Jones Jr. in 1983.
 Nine years later, another nine holes were added.
 The three 9s: Ruby, Jade and Diamond are open to visitors on Mondays, Tuesdays and Fridays.
 The Diamond is the hardest 9, with acute elevation variations and greens with large borrows.
 Situated on the northeast coast of Lantau Island, Ruby is the easiest and also offers sensational views of Hong Kong Harbour and the South China Sea due to its elevation.